tyd/mikrotik-starlink-ipv6/README.md

 # mikrotik-starlink-ipv6

 A quick and easy IPv6 configuration for Mikrotik and Starlink

 The overall goal of this is to set a couple variables, execute the script and have working IPv6 from Starlink on your MikroTik router and the rest of your network.

 Key features:

 - Routing is automatic, no need for a ::0/0 default route.
 - Sane firewall rules, feel free to modify to fit your needs.
 - No need for a IPv6 DHCP server.
 Network clients with IPv6 enabled should get globally routable addresses automatically.
 - Passes https://ipv6-test.com/ test with full 20 out of 20 score

 ## Prerequisites

 1. Starlink Internet
 1. MikroTik router with RouterOS 7.7+
 1. Blank IPv6 sections:
    - DHCP Client
    - DHCP Server
    - DHCP Relay
    - Firewall and Address List
    - Pool
    - No global addresses defined (link-local are ok)
 1. Working winbox or ssh access.
-    - For Mac users, you can use winbox via wine, [see section below](#winbox-on-mac).
+   - For Mac users, you can now dowload a native winbox [see section below](#winbox-on-mac).

 ## Configure IPv6

 The following commands can be executing using winbox terminal or ssh.

 ### Step 1 - Set Variables

 Two variables that must be set correctly for this to be successful.
 For me, I have Starlink plugged in to `ether1` on my router.
 Additionally, I have my LAN interface set to my main `bridge`.
 Compare these values to your Mikrotik configuration and update as needed.

 ```sh